danielpodlesny/samestr/README.md

 While the program does not reconstruct conspecific marker sequences, SameStr's outputs (numpy format) can be used for strain composition modelling with probabilistic algorithms.

 ## Recent Updates:
+- 2024.8 added precomputed reference databases to Zenodo, added example data, and removed defaults from the anaconda channels
 - 2024.2 fixed some bugs introduced in 2024.1
 - 2024.1 added support for [mOTUs](https://github.com/motu-tool/mOTUs) markers (v2, 2.5, 3, +)
 - 2024.1 added support for MetaPhlAn SGB-level markers (mpa_vJun23_CHOCOPhlAnSGB_202307, mpa_vOct22_CHOCOPhlAnSGB_202212, mpa_vJun23_CHOCOPhlAnSGB_202307, +)